 This certainly looks and is easy.
 Yet, many find it extremely difficult.
 Hence it can be understood that every soul has a different journey and so has a variety of sanskar, based on their Karma).
 Thus we all experience the world differently.

 When it comes to having complete divinity in words, we say that it depends on the situation.
 However, the question is of ours.
 Words reflects our inner world, our inner situation.
 'If my inner stage is divine, no matter what comes outside, it cannot shake me a little.
 But when the inner world is shaken, a little is needed from outside to break you down.'
 Power to control over the senses is needed.
 Baba says in Murli: ''Put something in your mouth so that it doesn't disobey you.''
 Meaning, when a situation comes and you find out that it can lead to conflict, simply close your mouth and smile.
-Forget what is going on outside and take a dive in the ocean of peace (god).
+Forget what is going on outside and take a dive into the ocean of peace (god).
 This is having a direct relation with God, our father.